Product leaders share favourite interview question

-Often you become emotionally attached to products and features, so to have to think about removing a feature can be tough, and we’ve seen it with Apple recently in the iPhone 7.
+Often you become emotionally attached to products and features, so too have to think about removing a feature can be tough, and we’ve seen it with Apple recently in the iPhone 7.
 They removed the headphone jack and that’s not an easy decision to make.
-If they looked at the data and analytics, they would have seen that almost all their customers are using this feature, but actually they’re able to be a little bit more visionary, predict where the market might be moving to, and make tough decisions about removing features from products.
+If they looked at the data and analytics, they would have seen that almost all their customers are using this feature, but actually they’re able to be a little more visionary, predict where the market might move to, and make tough decisions about removing features from products.

-Adam Warburton, Head of Product at The Co-op.
+Dave Thomson - Head of Product at Skyscanner

 I ask it because the answer tells me a number of different things.
 Firstly, is this person open and honest?
 Did they tell me about some of the failures they've had that they have completely owned, and what did they learn from it?
 How big was the failure overall?
 If the failure was massive, it tells me this person has been swinging for the fence as opposed to incrementally optimizing things and playing it safe.

 "Explain something very complicated to me in a very simple way"

 Again, the answer they give back to me tells me a number of different things, like what's their calibration of complicated and can they distil that into a very simple sentence so that me, as a layperson, could understand it.
 Good product managers often have to translate very complicated requirements to stakeholders or engineers, so communication is key.

 Rags Vadali - Product Manager at Facebook

 "Describe what a bad day at work looks like"